JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Relative Pronouns.md

 > To whom did you apply?
 > Whom are they firing at?
 > With whom am I speaking?
+> She is the woman whom I met at the conference.
+> The teacher whom the students admire most is retiring this year.
+> I spoke to the manager whom you recommended for the job.
+> He is the person whom I trust with all my secrets.
+> The doctor whom we consulted was highly knowledgeable.
+> The author, whom many critics regard as a genius, has published another bestseller.
+> The student whom the professor praised during the lecture looked delighted.
+> The guests, whom we invited weeks ago, finally arrived.
+> The artist, whom they commissioned for the mural, has an impressive portfolio.
+> The candidate whom the company selected for the position has extensive experience.
+> The lawyer, whom the client hired for the case, is known for her expertise in criminal law.
+> The director, whom the audience applauded after the screening, delivered an inspiring speech.
+> The scientist, whom the committee honored with a prestigious award, has made groundbreaking discoveries.
+> The patient, whom the medical team treated for weeks, finally recovered fully.
+> The diplomat, whom the president entrusted with the negotiations, successfully brokered a peace deal.
+> The teacher, whom the students often turn to for guidance, is admired for her wisdom and kindness.
+> The historian, whom the museum invited to deliver a lecture, captivated the audience with his insights.
+> The photographer, whom the magazine hired for the special feature, captured stunning images of wildlife.
+> The activist, whom the community supported wholeheartedly, led a movement for social change.
+> The philanthropist, whom the foundation recognized for his extraordinary contributions, continues to inspire others with his generosity.

 ### Which
 Objeler için kullanılır.